exvim/exvim.github.io/docs/intro.md

 ---
 layout: docs
 title: Intro
+published: true
 ---

-exVim is a project to turn Vim into a nice programming environment.
-This project makes you possible to apply different Vim settings, plugin settings and even plugins by different projects.
-In this way, it makes Vim become the best IDE in the world!
+exVim is a project to turn Vim into a nice programming environment. exVim introduce the project file concept (.exvim) in Vim.
+By editing this project file (.exvim) through Vim, the exVim plugins will be invoked.
+In this way, it makes you possible to apply different Vim settings, plugin settings and even loading plugins on demand by different projects.
+In general, it makes Vim become the best IDE in the world!

 **WHAT EVEN COOL IS --- WE USE EXVIM DEVELOP EXVIM! (\\(-_-)/)**